Nandan161/employee-risk-dashboard/README.md

 This repository contains starter code for the **Software Engineering for Data Scientists** final project.
 Please reference your course materials for documentation on this repository's structure and important files.
 Happy coding!

+# Employee Retention Dashboard

+A data-driven dashboard built with FastHTML to help managers monitor employee performance, identify at-risk talent, and take proactive steps to retain key employees.
+It integrates SQL-backed data pipelines, predictive modeling, and a modular Python backend.

+## 🔍 Project Overview

+This project solves a business need where top-performing employees are being recruited by competitors.
+Managers can now view:
+- Performance trends
+- Positive/negative events
+- Machine learning predictions for employee attrition

+## 📦 Features

+- 📊 Dashboard showing employee/team performance and recruitment risk
+- ⚙️ Python package with reusable SQL execution logic and query classes
+- 🔁 Decorator/Mixin for clean and reusable database interaction
+- 🧠 Integrated ML model (via pickle) for attrition prediction
+- 🧪 Unit tests for SQLite schema validation
+- ✅ GitHub Actions to ensure CI for all code updates

 ### Repository Structure
 ```
 ├── README.md